Skip to content

 Rent and housing vouchers

 The Housing Choice Voucher program can help low-income families pay rent, but waitlists are often closed or long.
 As of the current OHFA page reviewed for this guide, the OHFA voucher waitlist is closed to new applicants.
-Also check nearby housing authorities, tribal housing if eligible, 211, shelters, and nonprofits.
+Check nearby housing authorities, tribal housing if eligible, 211, shelters, and nonprofits.

 USDA rural home repair

 If you own your home in an eligible rural area, USDA Section 504 may help some very-low-income homeowners with repair loans.
-Grants are limited to very-low-income homeowners age 62 or older for health and safety hazards.
+Grants are limited to elderly very-low-income homeowners for removing health and safety hazards.
 It does not help renters.
-Start with USDA home repair for Oklahoma.
+Start with USDA home repair and ask the Oklahoma Rural Development office how to screen your address.

 LIHEAP and utility help

 LIHEAP can help some Oklahoma households with winter heating, summer cooling, and energy crisis help when funds and application windows are available.
-For FY2026, Oklahoma Human Services lists Summer Cooling as expected to open July 14, 2026.
-Winter Heating and ECAP windows were earlier in 2026.
-Life-threatening energy crisis help may be available year-round for certain households, such as a household member who needs life-sustaining medical equipment.
+Oklahoma Human Services says life-threatening energy crisis assistance is available throughout the year for households with a member who needs lifesaving medical equipment or during extreme temperatures.

 Ask your utility company about payment plans while you apply.
 Also call 211 and Community Action.
-ASMOM’s emergency bill help guide explains shutoff help and backups.
+ASMOM’s Oklahoma utility guide explains shutoff help and backup steps.

 Child care, school, and local family help